-The NIS covers all patients, including individuals covered by Medicare, Medicaid, or private insurance, as well as those who are uninsured.
+The NIS covers all patients, including individuals covered by Medicare, Medicaid, or private insurance, and the uninsured.
 For Medicare, the NIS includes Medicare Advantage patients, a population that is missing from Medicare claims data but that comprises as much as 20 percent of Medicare beneficiaries.
 The NIS' large sample size enables analyses of rare conditions, uncommon treatments, and special patient populations.

-The NIS is sampled from the State Inpatient Databases (SID), all inpatient data that are currently contributed to HCUP.
-As displayed in Figure 2 in Appendix I, the 2012 NIS sampling frame covers more than 95 percent of the U.S. population; and as shown in Table 6 in Appendix I, it includes more than 94 percent of discharges from U.S. community hospitals.
-Weights are provided to calculate national estimates.
-Table 2 in Appendix I lists the statewide data organizations participating in the NIS, and Table 3 in Appendix I contains a summary of NIS data sources, hospitals, and discharges, by year.
+The NIS is sampled from the State Inpatient Databases (SID), which include all inpatient data that are currently contributed to HCUP.
+The 2014 NIS sampling frame is comprised of 44 States and the District of Columbia, covering more than 96 percent of the U.S. population (Appendix I, Figure 1) and including more than 94 percent of discharges from U.S. community hospitals (Appendix I, Table 4).
+A list of the statewide data organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
+The NIS includes weights for calculating national estimates.

-The 2012 National Inpatient Sample (NIS) is redesigned to improve national estimates.
+The 2012 National Inpatient Sample (NIS) was redesigned to improve national estimates.
 To highlight the design change, beginning with 2012 data, AHRQ renamed the NIS from the "Nationwide Inpatient Sample" to the "National Inpatient Sample."
 The redesign incorporates three major types of changes:

-- Revisions to the sample design-the NIS is now a sample of discharge records from all HCUP-participating hospitals, rather than a sample of hospitals from which all discharges were retained. - Revisions to how hospitals and discharges are defined-the NIS now uses the definitions of hospitals and discharges supplied by the statewide data organizations that contribute to HCUP, rather than the definitions used by the AHA Annual Survey.

-• Revisions to enhance confidentiality-the NIS now eliminates State and hospital identifiers and other data elements that are not uniformly available across States.
+- Revisions to the sample design-the NIS is now a sample of discharge records from all HCUP-participating hospitals, rather than a sample of hospitals from which all discharges were retained. - Revisions to how hospitals and discharges are defined-the NIS now uses the definitions of hospitals and discharges supplied by the statewide data organizations that contribute to HCUP, rather than the definitions used by the AHA Annual Survey. - Revisions to enhance confidentiality-the NIS now eliminates State and hospital identifiers and other data elements that are not uniformly available across States.
+Also, ages over 89 are aggregated into a single category of 90 years or older in the HCUP nationwide databases starting in data year 2012.

-The new sampling strategy is expected to result in more precise estimates than the previous NIS design by reducing sampling error.
+The new sampling strategy produces more precise estimates than the previous NIS design by reducing sampling error.
 For many estimates, confidence intervals under the new design are about half the length of confidence intervals under the previous design.

-Key features of the most recent NIS (2012) include:
+Key features of the most recent NIS (2014) include:

-- The NIS is drawn from all States participating in HCUP, covering more than 95 percent of the U.S. population. - The NIS approximates a 20-percent stratified sample of discharges from U.S. community hospitals, excluding rehabilitation and long-term acute care hospitals. - The self-weighting design of the new NIS reduces the margin of error for estimates and delivers more stable and precise estimates than previous versions of the NIS. - The NIS protects patient confidentiality because State and hospital identifiers are no longer provided. - The new NIS retains a large sample size, which enables analyses of rare conditions, uncommon treatments, and special patient populations.
+- The NIS is drawn from all States participating in HCUP, covering more than 96 percent of the U.S. population. - The NIS approximates a 20-percent stratified sample of discharges from U.S. community hospitals, excluding rehabilitation and long-term acute care hospitals. - The self-weighting design of the new NIS reduces the margin of error for estimates and delivers more stable and precise estimates than previous versions of the NIS. - The NIS protects patient confidentiality because State and hospital identifiers are no longer provided. - The new NIS retains a large sample size, which enables analyses of rare conditions, uncommon treatments, and special patient populations.

 Changes to the NIS may impact some types of analyses.
-For example, the elimination of hospital identifiers means that hospital linkages can no longer be done with the NIS and the sampling of discharges means that analyses relying on a census of discharges from sampled hospitals can no longer be performed.
-Because inpatient data are available for many individual States through the HCUP Central Distributor, state inpatient data can be used for many analyses no longer possible with the NIS.
+For example, the elimination of hospital identifiers means that hospital linkages can no longer be done with the NIS, and the sampling of discharges means that analyses relying on a census of discharges from sampled hospitals (e.g. hospital volume analysis) can no longer be performed.
+Because inpatient data are available for many individual States through the HCUP Central Distributor, state inpatient data can be used for those analyses that require a census of discharges from individual hospitals, local market areas, and States.